mrseidel/book-ics2o-processing-python/Other Topics/acronyms.md

 # Acronyms

-This chapter will include information about the acronyms used in this course.
+This chapter will include information about the acronyms that are possibly used in this course.

 ##Hardware related